 Will learning Tai Chi be difficult

 Tai Chi moves are all natural but many of them require you to move your body in ways that are unusual to a beginning student (like stepping sideways).
-Like any new thing, some students take to it quickly and some take longer.
-The really great thing about learning Tai Chi is that it is an individual pursuit.
-So you will take as long to learn it as you need to and that is just fine.
+So, like any new thing, some students take to it quickly and some take longer.
+The really great thing about learning Tai Chi is that it is an individual pursuit and you can take as little or as much time to learn it as you need to, and that is just fine.

 The rest of your life and then a long time more 🙂